bokajgd/Visual-Analytics-Exam/A3-Edge-Detection/README.md

 <br> <br>
 More specifically, we were provided with a large image of a piece of text engraved onto the Jefferson memorial.
 The image can be found by clicking this link: <br> https://upload.wikimedia.org/wikipedia/commons/f/f4/%22We_Hold_These_Truths%22_at_Jefferson_Memorial_IMG_4729.JPG <br>
  The purpose is to detect and draw contours around each specific letter and language-like object (e.g. punctuation) in the image.
 The tasks were as follows (taken directly from assignment description): <br>
 •	Draw a green rectangular box to show a region of interest (ROI) around the main body of text in the middle of the image.
-Save this as **image_with_ROI.jpg**.
+Save this as **image_with_ROI.jpg**. <br>
 •	Crop the original image to create a new image containing only the ROI in the rectangle.
-Save this as **image_cropped.jpg**.
+Save this as **image_cropped.jpg**. <br>
-•	Using this cropped image, use Canny edge detection to 'find' every letter in the image
+•	Using this cropped image, use Canny edge detection to 'find' every letter in the image <br>
 •	Draw a green contour around each letter in the cropped image.
-Save this as **image_letters.jpg**
+Save this as **image_letters.jpg** <br>

 # Usage
 See *General Instruction* in the home folder of the repository for instruction on how to clone the repo locally.